Sakshi-2020/Python-Files/README.md

 44.	zfill(): Fills the string with a specified number of 0 values at the beginning.

 # Python-Files-Calculator
 In this program, we ask the user to choose an operation.
 Options 1, 2, 3, and 4 are valid.
-If any other input is given, Invalid Input is displayed and the loop continues until a valid option is selected.
+If any other input is given, Invalid Input is displayed and a message pops to ask if the user wants to continue to not.
 Two integers are taken and an if...elif...else branching is used to execute a particular section.